-This CRTR resulted in the determination that the proposed project would result in less than significant impacts to listed or eligible for listing cultural resources from construction, operation, and maintenance of the proposed project with implementation of the project design features and avoidance measures.
+This CRTR resulted in the determination that the proposed project would result in less than significant impacts to listed or eligible for listing cultural resources from construction, operation, and maintenance of the proposed project.

 The Alverno Heights Academy (School) in cooperation with the City of Sierra Madre (City), has proposed to complete an upgrade to the School campus in support of its expansion to K-12 schooling.
-To facilitate design of the proposed project, the School has retained GGA Architecture+ (GGA) to develop the addendum to the 2011 Master Plan.
+To facilitate design of the proposed project, the School has retained GGA Architecture + (GGA) to develop the addendum to the 2011 Master Plan.
 Major elements of the proposed project include the addition of an approximately 25,000-square-foot Lower School in the southwest corner, with a new play and sport court, a 1,200-square-foot addition to the northside of the existing Fine Arts Building (detached Villa garage), a conversion of the interior of the caretaker's cottage to a flexible classroom space, and the demolition of the current business office/faculty lounge (see Section 2.2, Project Description for full project description).